 Life Cycle: “Diplostomum spp. are trematode parasites that spend their life cycle in three hosts.
-In fish-eating avian hosts, Diplostomum spp.
-Produce eggs that under favorable conditions hatch into small, short-lived aquatic miracidia, which invade snail hosts(Chappell et al 1994).
-Cercarial larvae emerge from the lymnaeid snails, which are the first intermediate hosts, and settle in the eyes of their fish hosts, causing cataract blindness (Shariff et al. 1980)” (Voutilainen et al., 2009).
+In fish-eating avian hosts, Diplostomum spp. produce eggs that under favorable conditions hatch into small, short-lived aquatic miracidia, which invade snail host(Chappell et al 1994).
+Cercarial larvae emerge from the lymnaea snails, which are the first intermediate hosts, and settle in the eyes of their fish hosts, causing cataract blindness (Shariff et al. 1980)” (Voutilainen et al., 2009).

 Sources: Bray, R.A., Gibson D.I., and Jones, A. 2002.
 Keys to the Trematoda, Vol. 1, p.
 174.

 Voutilainen, A., Ooik, T.V., Puurtinen, M., Kortet, R., and Taskinen, J. 2009.
 Relationship between prevalence of trematode parasite Diplostomum sp. and population density of its snail host Lymnaea stagnalis in lakes and ponds in Finland.
 Aquatic Ecology.
 Vol. 43, p.
 351-357.